1. Is my Singer Sewing Machine a Featherweight?

 2. What is my Featherweight worth?
 And do you buy Featherweights?

-Originally, Featherweights were priced anywhere from $125 - $150 back in the 1930's to 1950's. (in 2016, and with inflation considered, that same dollar amount would be equivalent to about $2000!)
-That said, value is mostly subjective with any item, including Featherweights.
+Originally, Featherweights were priced anywhere from $125 - $150 back in the 1930s to 1950s. (in 2016, and with inflation considered, that same dollar amount would be equivalent to about $2000!)
+That said, the value is mostly subjective with any item, including Featherweights.
 An item or service is only worth what someone is willing and able to pay for it.
 Someone might be willing but not able.
 Another might be able but not willing.
 It also depends on your location, availability of Featherweights in your area, and your choice of venue.
-You can gauge prices from various websites where private individuals are selling them - eBay is usually the best and quickest gauge, but you can also refer to your local Craigslist, Kijijii, etc. and that should provide a ballpark average for the typical Featherweight, all things considered.
+You can gauge prices from various websites where private individuals are selling them - eBay is usually the best and quickest gauge, but you can also refer to your local Craigslist, Kijiji, etc. and that should provide a ballpark average for the typical Featherweight, all things considered.
 Just be sure to check what they actually sold for, not what someone is necessarily asking.
-(Particular, rare Featherweight models are going to be the exception to the average price).
+(Particular, specialty Featherweights are going to be the exception to the average price).
 You will almost always find things for less when you purchase them from a private individual versus ordering from a reputable dealer (similar to antique stores, auto dealers, etc.).
 However, a reputable Featherweight dealer offers additional value to those who want something perfectly ready to sew and guaranteed.

 So, in regards to the question, "what is my Featherweight worth?" ...
 Just remember, value and price are always dependent on the "willing & able" and there are many, many things to consider when determining the value of a machine.
 The value will reflect the venue.
 In summary, consider the availability in your area, overall condition, any special badges or distinctive features, what attachments and accessories are included, and most of all, the service that is offered.

 2b.
 Do we buy machines?
 Yes, we do!
 Our grading system is very, very particular so that our customers can be assured that the grade it is given is the graded machine they will receive.
 We have a large clientele base and because of the fastidious process we take in selecting and servicing each Singer Featherweight that goes through our shop, our customers will wait - often months at a time - to purchase a machine from us.
 The Featherweight machines our customers buy from our shop are those that are loved, cherished and used to make many, many lovely quilts.
 (We have several customers who are even collecting Featherweights for their granddaughters to learn to sew on!)
 Just remember that we are The Singer Featherweight Shop, so like most antique shops that buy items for their store, we have to purchase things at a price that still affords us to earn a living for our family.
 This is why we use eBay for our pricing gauge for the current market price of the average Singer Featherweight.
 So, you can either sell it on eBay with their fee structure, and bidding process (and take a chance as to the final price), or you can sell it directly to us with no eBay fees, feedback concerns, customer service issues, etc. - plus we cover the cost of postage.
-Your machine could be one of those that is passed down to the next generation as a very special memory and family heirloom!
+Your machine could be one of those that are passed down to the next generation as a very special memory and family heirloom!
 Please contact us if this is the avenue you would prefer to take to sell your Singer Featherweight machine.

 3. I just got a Singer Featherweight, what should I do first?

 Next, we recommend you clean the machine (if needed), then oil and lubricate it properly as directed in your manual.
 In addition, start with a fresh, new Schmetz needle, making sure you insert it correctly into the shaft.
-Then thread the machine following each step and if you need additional reference for this process, we also provide a photo tutorial for proper threading.
+Then thread the machine following each step and if you need an additional reference for this process, we also provide a photo tutorial for proper threading.

 Wind a bobbin using the same thread you are using for your top thread and sew a stitch sample using two layers of fabric.
 It is recommended to use the same type of fabric you would normally use for sewing on your machine - quilter's cottons are ideal for your initial test.
 If your machine requires additional servicing, then the Service Manual or Adjuster's Manual offers additional technical details.
 A lot of times, however, it can be something quite simple that needs fixing, so be sure to check out our Featherweight Schoolhouse, too, or give us a call anytime for technical support.